 Question or Concern Next Step Toward Resolution I have a question about my grade.
-Consult your professor or talk with your dean if you're no sure how to proceed.
+Consult your professor or talk with your dean if you're not sure how to proceed.
 I want to study abroad.
 Attend the required information sessions at the beginning of your sophomore year.
 Consult your dean, your major adviser, and Dean Theresa Cann, Director of International Education.
 I need a tutor.
 First, talk with your professor about your difficulty with the material.
-If you still think you need a tutor, consult your dean or Rachel Heiser, the Academic Support and Learning Resources Specialist (x5375).
+If you still think you need a tutor, consult your dean or Rachel Heiser, the Director of Academic Support Services (x5375).
 I can't seem to get all my work done on time.
 If it is a one-time problem with a particular assignment, talk with the professor whose work you are having trouble completing to request an extension.
-If you often experience this problem with your assignments, talk with a peer mentor, your dean or the Academic Support and Learning Resources Specialist for a referral to the appropriate academic support service.
+If you often experience this problem with your assignments, talk with a peer mentor, your dean or the Director of Academic Support Services for a referral to the appropriate academic support service.
 I'm having a problem writing a paper.
 Talk with your professor to get some help with the paper.
 Consult the Writing Center.
-Talk with your dean or the Academic Support and Learning Resources Specialist.
+Talk with your dean or the Director of Academic Support Services.
 I need an accommodation due to a disability.
 Consult the Director of Access Services, Deb Alder (x7561).
-Your dean can also help with this.
+Your dean can help with this referral.
 I want to take a course at Swarthmore.
 See Swarthmore registration information on the BMC Registrar's website.
 I want to take a course at Penn.
 See Penn Registration information on the BMC Registrar's website.
 I need an extension during the term.
 Ask your professor for an extension before the due date.
 If you are having trouble completing the work for more than one class, you should talk with your dean as well.
 I need an extension after the last day of classes.
 Contact your professor and your dean.
 Extensions into the exam period require permission from both of them.
 Note that Haverford and Bryn Mawr have different policies on extensions beyond the last day of class.
 I'd like to take a summer course.
 Consult your dean.
 See the Registrar's website for policies and procedures about transferring credits.
 I need to miss classes because of a religious holiday or observance.
 Consult your professors at the beginning of the semester to alert them well in advance and to discuss options.
 You are entitled to observe your religious holiday, but you are also responsible for the course content and assignments on that day.
 Don't wait until the last minute.
 I want to apply for an external fellowship.
 Consult the Fellowships page on the Dean's Office Website.
 See www.brynmawr.edu/fellowships/index.html.
-I think I may have violated the Honor Code.
-Contact the head of the Honor Board and your dean.
-I think a professor has treated me unfairly.
-Try talking with your professor.
-If you feel uncomfortable doing this, consult your dean and you can also talk with a counselor in the Health Center Counseling Service.
+I think I or someone else may have violated the Honor Code Contact the head of the Honor Board and your dean.
+I think a professor has treated me or someone else unfairly or in a biased way.
+See section "Resources in the Event of Suspected Discrimination or bias," under Community Policies.

-Question or Concern Next Step Toward Resolution See the information on the Registrar's website. transcripts.
+Question or Concern Next Step Toward Resolution I need to order academic transcripts.
+See the information on the Registrar's website.